 With an Australian presence spanning more than 50 years, Chevron is a significant investor in offshore north-western Australia exploration, one of its four global focus areas.
-The company leads the development of the Gorgon Project, the wholly owned Wheatstone Project, operates the Barrow Island and Thevenard Island oil fields, and is also a participant in the Browse LNG development (Comment: as is WEL, BHP, BP and SDA).
+The company leads the development of the Gorgon Project, the wholly owned Wheatstone Project, operates the Barrow Island and Thevenard Island oil fields.

 Japan Australia LNG (MIMI) Pty Ltd

 Known colloquially as "MIMI", Japan Australia LNG is an Australian-resident company owned equally by the long-established and well respected Japanese trading houses Mitsubishi Corporation and Mitsui & Co., Ltd. MIMI was established by these two houses in 1985 to manage principally their one-sixth interest in the North West Shelf LNG Project.

 Shell is a major global energy organisation which has had a presence in Australia since 1901.
 Shell's upstream business in Australia is developing large gas resources and the company maintains a substantial exploration portfolio in Western Australia, the Northern Territory and Queensland.

 Woodside is Australia's leading independent energy company with a 55-year history.
 A stable and reliable supplier with a focus on delivering on its commitments, Woodside produces natural gas, liquefied natural gas, liquid petroleum gas, condensate and oil for customers around the world.
 Woodside is the operator of the North West Shelf Project facilities.